Skip to content

 Matera is one of the world’s oldest continually inhabited cities, only surpassed by Aleppo and Jericho.
 Its origins date back to prehistoric times, and the Sassi district offers a glimpse into ancient human history.
 For much of the 20th century, however, Matera’s cave dwellings were a symbol of poverty and neglect.
 Residents lived without basic amenities like electricity, running water, and sewage.
 The city was marked by high infant mortality rates and malaria, making it a source of shame for Italy until the 1950s.

-The Church of San Pietro Caveoso
+The Church of San Pietro Caveoso in Matera

-The Church of San Pietro Caveoso
+The Church of San Pietro Caveoso in Matera

 Matera